-Determination of the fair value of common units
+Determination of the fair value of LLC common units and Rhythm Pharmaceuticals, Inc. common stock

-The LLC entity operates as a private company with no active public market for its common units.
-Therefore, the LLC entity board of directors estimated the fair value of the LLC entity's common units at various dates, with input from management, considering the LLC entity's most recently available third-party valuations of common units and its assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the applicable grant or award.
+We and the LLC entity operate as private companies with no active public market for our common stock and the LLC entity's common and preferred units.
+Therefore, the boards of directors estimated the fair value of our common stock and the LLC entity's common units at various dates, with input from management, considering our and the LLC entity's most recently available third-party valuations of common stock and common units, respectively, and the assessment of additional objective and subjective factors that were believed to be relevant and which may have changed from the date of the most recent valuation through the date of the applicable grant or award.

-The LLC entity determined the estimated per share fair value of its common units at various dates using contemporaneous valuations performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, or the Practice Aid, for financial reporting purposes.
+We and the LLC entity determined the estimated per share fair value of our common stock and the LLC entity's common units at various dates using contemporaneous valuations performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants Practice Aid,

+Valuation of Privately-Held Company Equity Securities Issued as Compensation, or the Practice Aid, for financial reporting purposes.

-In conducting the contemporaneous valuations, the LLC entity considered all objective and subjective factors that it believed to be relevant for each valuation conducted, including the LLC entity's best estimate of its business condition, prospects and operating performance at each valuation date.
+In conducting the contemporaneous valuations, we and the LLC entity considered all objective and subjective factors that we and the LLC entity believed to be relevant for each valuation conducted, including each respective entity's best estimate of its business condition, prospects and operating performance at each valuation date.
 Within the contemporaneous valuations performed, a range of factors, assumptions and methodologies were used.